 We are all guilty of what?
 The great “P” of procrastination.
 “I’m really going to get close to God - later.
 I’m going to get my priorities in order - later.
 You know, I’m going to really get serious about those important things - later.”

 And what Moses would say, that produces confusion.
 You better do what you need to do and you better do it now.
 Could I ask you one of those, kind of, provocative questions?
-Let’s see, I’ve got right about nine, maybe a minute after.
-Let’s just pretend that 9:03, next week, exactly at this time, exactly in this room, you knew for sure that your heart would have its last beat.
+Let’s just pretend next week, exactly at this time, you knew for sure that your heart would have its last beat.
 Okay?
-9:03 next Sunday morning.
 Bum, bum, bum, bum, bum…

 You’re done.
 Is there anything you would do differently this week than you did last week?
 If you knew for sure.
 You’ve got seven days.
 Anybody make any phone calls you need to make?
 Anybody write a will out, you’ve been intending to do that.
 Anybody think, “Maybe I ought to go ahead and make that call and apologize to so and so.”

 If you had seven days to live, would you watch as much TV this coming week as you did last week?
 See, once you understand life is short, you think differently about how to live.
 Moses said, “It will bring unbelievable clarity to your life.”

 And don’t get the idea, I’m not trying to be morbid.
 Here’s what I have learned: Until you face death boldly, you will never live life powerfully.
 Most of us play a game that we’re not going to die.
 Shhhh.
 You’re going to die.
 I’m going to die.
 And if some of you are thinking, “You know, that made me feel very uncomfortable, I can’t believe that guy talked about my heart stopping in seven days,” I was being generous.
 I can’t guarantee you seven days.